pulumi/docs/content/docs/reference/programming-model.md

 All resources have a [`name`](#names), which must be unique in the Pulumi program.

 The `args` provided to a resource determine what inputs will be used to initialize the resource.
-These can typically be either raw values or [outputs from other resources](#outputs).
+These can be either raw values or [outputs from other resources](#outputs).

 ### Resource options {#resourceoptions}